 Susan Patten is employed by Wreaths Across America and brings her patriotism and passion to the organization as a multi-media journalist providing informational and educational media content for the organization’s web blog, social media platforms, and WAA Radio.
 She holds a B.S. in Communications and genuinely enjoys her interviews and interactions with our nation’s service men and women, their families and the proud, committed volunteers who support them.

-Susan has an extensive background in broadcast journalism, nonprofit development, and media relations.
+Susan has an extensive background in broadcast journalism, nonprofit development, public speaking, and media relations.

 Brian Nadeau is a Radio DJ enthusiast and has been most of his life.
 Inspiration first hit at age seven when he had an opportunity to watch professional announcers do their shows at a local radio station.
 His mother Beverly worked in broadcast sales, so Brian had great exposure to the craft.
 "Radio 62" with Don Clarke and Mike McCarty, who allowed him to quietly sit and observe their live air work cueing records and reading the news shaped his impression.
 Then during the mid 80’s & 90’s, Brian was a part and full-time announcer at radio stations: WABI, WPBC, WEZQ, WBGW, KISS-94/WKSQ in Bangor, Maine.